spirit-js/spirit-express/README.md

 ##### Notes
-- The following `req` properties and methods are not support: `req.app`, `req.baseUrl`

-If your Express middleware needs these, you can of course write a (spirit) middleware for specific implementations to get your Express middleware to run.
+If your Express middleware needs something unsupported, you can of course write a (spirit) middleware for specific implementations to get your Express middleware to run.

 - Express error handling middleware `(err, req, res, next)` are not supported.
 Instead handle errors the conventional way by using `catch`.